Rosetta Stone Review: The Truth People Hide About This App

 My journey with Rosetta Stone began in 2016.
 I was looking for an affordable alternative to private and group classes, and Rosetta Stone seemed to fit the bill.

-At the time, I used it alongside Duolingo, thinking I'd found the perfect combination for language learning on a budget.
+At the time, I used rosetta stone alongside Duolingo, thinking I'd found the perfect combination for language learning on a budget.
 But reality hit hard.

 Neither Rosetta Stone nor Duolingo could help me achieve my language goals, and I eventually bit the bullet and paid for live classes.

-Here's what I discovered about Rosetta Stone during my time with the program.
+Here's what I discovered about Rosetta Stone during my time with the language learning program.

 Heavy reliance on rote memorization